πPositions and Leverage

 Turbo (Instant Funding)

-β οΈ Important: Leverage selection should match your experience and risk management strategy.
-Higher leverage amplifies both profits and losses.
+β οΈ Important: Your choice of leverage should align with your experience level and risk management strategy.

 π Risks and Rewards

-Leverage is a balance between potential benefits and increased risk.
-Traders should be cautious when using it, as it can lead to both significant profits and large losses.
-To minimize risks, it's recommended to apply risk management strategies and choose leverage levels that match your risk tolerance and experience.
+Leverage is a balance between possible benefits and increased risk.
+Traders should be careful when using it, as it can lead to both significant profits and large losses.
+To minimize risks, it's recommended to apply risk management strategies and choose leverage levels that match your risk level and experience.

 In summary: using leverage in perpetual futures trading allows traders to control larger positions than their initial capital permits.
-This amplifies both profits and risks, making leverage a powerful tool when used wisely, but potentially destructive if misused.
-Therefore, it's important for traders to understand all the implications of using leverage and approach this tool with caution.
+This amplifies both profits and risks, making leverage a powerful tool if used wisely, but potentially destructive if misused.
+Therefore, it's important for traders to understand all the consequences of using leverage and approach this tool with caution.

 Opening a Position with Leverage

-Opening a position using leverage on Upscale is simple and customizable.
+Opening a position using leverage at Upscale is simple and customizable.
 Start by choosing a direction: Long if you expect the asset's price to rise, or Short if you anticipate a decline.

 Collateral and Leverage

-When opening a position, you determine the collateral amount and select the leverage level.
+When opening a position, you determine the collateral size and choose the leverage level.
 These two parameters determine the Position Notional (effective size in USD):

 Position Notional is the total position size you control with leverage.
-It shows how much you can ultimately control in USD assets, including borrowed funds.
+It shows how much you can ultimately control in USD assets, including the use of borrowed funds.

-Collateral is the amount you provide as security to open a position.
+Collateral is the amount you deposit as security to open a position.
 This is your own capital that serves as a guarantee for the borrowed funds used in leveraged trading.

 The average entry price and position size in turn determine the Position Size (in base asset):

-Position Size is the actual amount of the base asset you control, based on the position notional and entry price.
+Position Size is the actual quantity of the base asset you control, based on the position notional and entry price.

-For example, if a trader chooses 10x leverage with $500 collateral and opens a long on ETH/USDT at $2000, their position notional will be $5000 USDT, and position size β 2.50 ETH.
+For example, if a trader chooses 5x leverage with $500 collateral and opens a long on ETH/USDT at $2000, their position notional will be $2500 USDT, and position size will be 1.25 ETH.

 By default, positions are opened using market orders.
 This order is filled almost instantly at the current market price.
 Any deviation from the current execution price depends on factors such as price impact or execution delays.